Wed26 Aug01:00 PM â 06:00 PMRobert Sussuma

 Votre guide

-Establish hanging stability in the pharyngeal walls and the top of the spine so the delicate structures of the larynx can stay available for expression.
+Establishing "Hanging Stability" in the pharyngeal walls and the top of the spine to liberate the delicate structures of the larynx for expressive performance.

-Integrate the vocal apparatus into the whole skeleton, grounding voice in the support of the feet, the organization of the pelvis, and the floating support of the pharynx.
+Integrating the vocal apparatus into the whole skeleton, grounding the act of voicing in the support of the feet and the organization of the pelvis and connecting that with the pharynx to find "floating support" for ease of voicing and freedom of expression.

 Get the full event presentation sent to your inbox.